sed-szeged/soda/README.md

  * Computes the FL and FD metric values of the test suite.
 * test-suite-score
  * Computes the fault detection score and fault localization score of a test suite based on actual faults.
+* test-suite-reduction
+ * Reduces the given coverage data with specified reduction algorithms.
+* binaryDump
+ * Reads and saves data from the binary formats in a human readable format.
+* rawDataReader
+ * Create SoDA coverage, results and changeset matrices from raw data sources.

 #### Sample application